 - 1,000 Marriott Bonvoy® bonus points per paid eligible stay booked directly with Marriott Bonvoy for properties participating in Marriott Bonvoy

 - 1 Free Night Award after spending $15,000 on eligible purchases on your Card in a calendar year.
 The award can be used for one night (redemption level at or under 50,000 Marriott Bonvoy® points) at a participating hotel; resort fees may apply

 - Complimentary Marriott Bonvoy® Gold Elite status

-Earn 125,000 Marriott Bonvoy® Bonus Points after you use your new Marriott Bonvoy Bevy™ American Express® Card to make $4,000 in purchases within the first 3 months of Card Membership.
+New cardholders can earn 85,000 Marriott Bonvoy® Bonus Points after they use their new Marriott Bonvoy Bevy™ American Express® Card to make $4,000 in purchases within the first 3 months of Card Membership.

 When comparing the Marriott Bountiful and Bevy Bonvoy cards, you’ll notice a difference in how each card earns rewards.
 Bevy cardholders can earn:

 - 6x points on eligible purchases at hotels participating in Marriott Bonvoy®